emdnaia/OpenOCD/README.md

 This project gets you:

-1) Only allowing whitelisted STATIC gateway IPs to access -> gateways | the static public ip has to match
+- OpenBSD: Static filtering of static IPs for SSH

-2a) Only allowing whitelisted DYNAMIC IPs to access VPNs -> clients, other server | the dynamically gotten public ip has to match
+- OpenBSD: Dynamic filtering of dynamic IPs for VPN (Wireguard)
-2b) Linux version of 2a
+- Linux: Dynamic filtering of dynamic IPs for VPN (Wireguard)

-3) Encrypted DNS via ODOH / DOT via Unbound + DNScrypt
+- OpenBSD: Encrypted DNS via ODOH / DOT via Unbound + DNScrypt
-4) Adblocker skript to pull adlists for Unbound
+- OpenBSD: Adblocker skript to pull adlists for Unbound

 ### Some steps